TownSuite/TownSuite.Web.SSV3Adapter/Readme.md

-TownSuite.Web.SSV3Facade is a simple middleware implementation to help port old Service Stack version 3 .net 3.5 and 4.8 code to net6.0 and asp.net core.
+TownSuite.Web.SSV3Adapter is a simple middleware implementation to help port old Service Stack version 3 .net 3.5 and 4.8 code to net6.0 and asp.net core.

 The premise is, existing code that works can be upgraded to a new tech stack with minimal changes while permitting and encourging use of newer technologies as needed.

-This facade permits hosting of both webapi controllers and older service stack v3 code in the same project.
+This adapter permits hosting of both webapi controllers and older service stack v3 code in the same project.

 The original ServiceStack V3 code can be found at https://github.com/ServiceStackV3/ServiceStackV3.